JasonAtenPivotal/go-guerrilla/README.md

 Clone of Go-Guerrilla SMTPd without Redis or MySQL.
-Saves locally and sends a POST request to different server for each incoming mail

 Go-Guerrilla SMTPd